homanchou/xr/book/03-Starting-the-Project.md

 If you're on linux or (windows subsystem for linux) you may also get an error about needing `inotify-tools`, in which case follow the links in the error message to install that for live-reload.

+### Test Phoenix is Up and Running

+With our server running, we can navigate to our browser at http://localhost:4000 and see the Phoenix Welcome Page.

 ## Creating Rooms

-In the last chapter we managed to setup a folder for our code and we can now load up the default Phoenix welcome page in a browser at http://localhost:4000.
-Let's change that.
-Let's make it so that we can host different meetings in meeting rooms.
+Now that our server is running, let's make some additions so that we can host different meetings in meeting rooms.
 So we want a URL path like http://localhost:4000/rooms/some-room-id

 Phoenix gives us a generator for writing some CRUD endpoints and databaes migration for us.
 We can use that as a starting point then remove any code that we don't need.
 It's a great way to get started because we can see example code and patterns that we'll be able to study and copy.